A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 When this large area gets out of balance, it can have a serious effect on daily life.

 The symptoms of lower back pain can vary depending on the underlying cause.
-However, there are some common signs and symptoms that are associated with this condition.
+However, some common signs and symptoms are associated with this condition.
 These include:

 - Localized pain (easy to pinpoint) vs. broad pain (vague)

 - Pain that is worse when you move or stand up vs. sit or lie down

 - Pain that is worse when you sit or stand too long

 - Muscle spasms or cramping in your lower back or legs

 - Stiffness or muscle tension in your lower back